KRIM-LP

 KRIM-LP (96.3 FM) is a radio station licensed to serve Payson, Arizona.

+Programming and administration

-The community-oriented station is owned by Payson Council For The Musical Arts Inc. It airs a hits from the 1950s thru the 1990s.
+The community-oriented station is owned by Payson Council For The Musical Arts Inc. It airs music from the 1950s through the 1990s.
 The station's general manager is Chris Higgins.

 KRIM is an affiliate of the syndicated Pink Floyd program "Floydian Slip."

 The station was assigned the KRIM-LP call letters by the Federal Communications Commission on June 5, 2002.